 Statistical Analysis

-Sample-size was based on a test for interaction by analysis of variance (26) and required 800 participants to detect an interaction term of 0.79 μg/l between PIIINP and median galectin-3 with a two-sided significance of 5% and 90% power, given a residual standard deviation for PIIINP of 1.73 μg/L (27).
+Sample-size was based on a test for interaction by analysis of variance (26) and required 800 participants to detect an interaction term of 0.79 μg/L between PIIINP and median galectin-3 with a two-sided significance of 5% and 90% power, given a residual standard deviation for PIIINP of 1.73 μg/L (27).
 Analyses (Stata® version 15.1) used the intention-to-treat principle.
 Baseline characteristics were summarised for categorical variables using frequencies and percentages, and for continuous variables using median and interquartile range (IQR, defined as the 1st and 3rd quartiles).
 Analysis of covariance (ANCOVA) was used for the primary endpoint.
 A linear regression model was fitted, including variables to indicate treatment group, galectin-3 above or below median, and baseline PIIINP.
 An interaction term was included to evaluate the effect of spironolactone when galectin-3 was above median.
 Residual analysis was used to examine the fit of the model to the assumptions of linear regression with data transformed as required.
 Secondary endpoints were analysed using ANCOVA for continuous data or multi-variable logistic regression for composite clinical events.
 No adjustments were made for multiple comparisons to allow for type-1 error in view of the exploratory nature of this proof-of-concept trial.

 Results